 4. Keep Your Pets Away from Frozen or Icy Bodies of Water

-In places like Denver, Colorado, dogs are prohibited from roaming freely with strict leash laws.
-However, there is NO equivalent city ordinance for cats (as of the writing of this article), that hinders them from roaming.
-This means cats who are allowed to roam have a risk of meeting an accident with a frozen or icy body of water.
+In places like Denver, Colorado, and Chicago, Illinois, dogs are prohibited from roaming freely with strict leash laws.
+However, there are no equivalent laws for cats (as of the writing of this article), that hinder them from roaming.

 5. Be Mindful of Ice Melts & Antifreeze

 In addition, commercial ice melts are irritating to a pet’s paws.
 The sharp edges of salt in ice melt can cause cuts — and long-term exposure can lead to chemical burns on a dog’s paw pads.
 Ice melt is also dangerous if ingested.
-Make sure to use pet-friendly ice melt for your home.
-As for dogs taken out for regular walks, pet parents can consider getting dog booties or using paw balm.
-Wiping the dog’s paws upon returning home is also a good winter practice.

 6. Protect Your Pet When They’re Going Outside